Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 You get access to over 300 digital flashcards in total, as well as 4 cheat sheets that cover summaries of essential, need-to-know information.

-Bottom line, for students looking for a streamlined and budget-friendly prep option to pass the NCLEX without a ton of substantive material review, Nurse Plus Academy is our preferred choice.
-Their practice question bank, NCLEX simulator and flashcards are on point – and you can’t beat the price.
+Bottom line, for students looking for a streamlined and budget-friendly prep option to pass the NCLEX without a ton of substantive material review, Nurse Plus Academy is an excellent choice.
+Their practice question bank, NCLEX simulator and flashcards are on point – and the price is easy on the wallet.

 Princeton Review lands near the top of our best NCLEX review courses list for several reasons, but there is one advantage above all others going for them: Princeton Review has purchased close to 2,000 practice problems directly from the makers of the exam, the NCSBN.